RimvydasGit/CodeAcademyFinalProject/README.md

 ## Installation

 - Clone the repository to your local machine: `git clone https://github.com/RimvydasGit/CodeAcademyFinalProject.git`
+- Create MySql DB with schema named 'fullstack_db'
-- Configure env file according to your settings and place it in '/server' in order to run server, more details inside file.
+- Configure env file according to your settings and place it in '/server' in order to run server, more details inside file
 - Install the required dependencies: `npm install`, `npm install semantic-ui-react`
 - Start the react application: `npm start`
 - Build and run spring server